mbianchidev/mbianchidev/note-to-colleagues.md

 If you're angry it's completely valid.
 You need to take a break, go for a walk, do something else, then come back and we will talk about it. ❤️

+Btw I can also scream at a higher volume than you, here's [proof](https://www.youtube.com/watch?v=mqukHybn6zg) 😂

 ## Touching

 I really don't like to be touched, unless I explicitly gave consent for it.